Preparing to Implement Pre-AP

-Creating Your Pre-AP Team
+Creating & Preparing Your Pre-AP Team

 - Determine who will be your Pre-AP coordinator and Pre-AP Course Audit administrator.
 It is important that the Course Audit administrator be available during the summer months.

 - Schedule planning time with teachers to review course frameworks within and across grades and subjects; teachers should be familiar with the frameworks before they begin the required professional learning.